-TECHNICAL ASSISTANCE & PROJECT IDENTIFICATION - The Program provides technical support to help Participants identify and evaluate energy efficiency opportunities in order to determine which projects are viable.
-As part of this service, the Program also educates senior decision makers on project financing options where funding sources are not immediately available.
+TECHNICAL ASSISTANCE & PROJECT IDENTIFICATION - SCORE provides technical support to help Participants identify and evaluate energy efficiency opportunities in order to determine which projects are viable.
+Similarly, SCORE can assist in defining energy efficient new construction, renovation, and retrofit bid specifications.
+As part of this service, SCORE also educates senior decision makers on project financing options where funding sources are not immediately available.

-COMMUNICATIONS & PUBLIC RELATIONS SUPPORT - The Program provides press releases and other communications support to inform the community about the steps their area businesses are taking to improve the energy performance of their facilities, reduce operating costs, and use budget dollars more efficiently.
+COMMUNICATIONS & PUBLIC RELATIONS SUPPORT - SCORE provides press releases and other communications support to inform the community about steps their schools and local governments are taking to improve the energy performance of their facilities, reduce operating costs, and use budget dollars more efficiently.